leoneln/leonelnieto/docs/static/media/post-4.a7de4e64.md

 #### Loading things in Oracle Apex

 I am following the [d3 Snakey documentation here](https://bl.ocks.org/d3noob/5028304) to figure out what needs to happen in Oracle Apex.
 1. Since I needed to render HTML my first I attempted to use an Oracle Apex PLSQL Dynamic Content only to learn that these cannot be refreshed with a Dynamic Action.
 Refreshing was crucial so I had to find an alternative.
-Thanks to an a blog by [Scott Spendolini](https://spendolini.blogspot.com/2015/11/refreshing-plsql-regions-in-apex.html) I was able to achieve what I needed with a stripped classic report.
+Thanks to a blog by [Scott Spendolini](https://spendolini.blogspot.com/2015/11/refreshing-plsql-regions-in-apex.html) I was able to achieve what I needed with a stripped classic report.
 By stripped down I mean disable all attributes and set the region tample to none or select.
 2. The first challenge to overcome is porting the data from the Classic Report to a format that can be used by Sankey Chart.
     - As mentioned the classic report uses the query above but does not render anything becuase the report is set to render as an HTML expression like so `<div class="chart-data" data-source="#S#"></div>`.
 What I am doing here is porting the data from each row in the query to a data-source html attribute.
-    - Now I need to grab that data, parse it, clean it up and put it in a nice sankey chart format.
+    - Now I need to grab that data, parse it, clean it up and put it in a nice Sankey chart format.
 This was achieved with the following Javascript function.
     ```javascript
     console.log(parseSankeyData('chart-data')) //Testing
     function parseSankeyData(elementClass){